dataprotectionscholarsnetwork/dataprotectionscholarsnetwork.github.io/content/en/post/Publishing in an international law journal.md

 ---
 date: 2023-06-29
-description: we hope to see you there!
+description: "we hope to see you there!"
 title: "Online lecture by Prof. Christopher Kuner: Publishing in an international law journal: the editor’s perspective"
 disable_share: true
 ---